Andre Dickens, Felicia A. Moore advance to runoff for Atlanta mayor

 “Atlanta can and must do better than elect Kasim Reed again,” Richard Rose said, due to his concerns about Reed’s ethics and his close relationship with the police union.

-Concerns about some in a once-affluent Black neighborhood wanting to break off from the city, a growing homeless population in part due to a lack of affordable housing and poor city services have led some to wonder if the best days of Atlanta — long viewed as a national leader in Black political and economic strength — are behind it.
+Concerns including some residents of a once-affluent Black neighborhood wanting to break off from the city, a growing homeless population in part due to a lack of affordable housing and poor city services have led some to wonder if the best days of Atlanta — long viewed as a national leader in Black political and economic strength — are behind it.

 Voters will have the chance to decide who can help the city move forward in the Nov.
 30 runoff election.